Adam Ripplinger Adam Ripplinger

 She nodded, heart pounding.
 Image after image appeared: her stretched across velvet, mouth open in laughter; her eyes closed, robe sliding down her shoulder; her arching, glowing, fierce.
 Her entire body on display, and she couldn’t feel better about it!

-Tears slid from her eyes, her hand pressed to her mouth.
-“That’s me,” she whispered.
+Tears slid from her eyes, her hand pressed to her mouth. “wow,” she whispered, “that’s me.”

 Dom’s smile was kind.
 “It sure is.
 Always has been.
 You just needed to see her again.”